SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 {% endcode %}

-In the preceding HPA manifests, the scaling metric is exactly the same, and uses the exact same
-parameters: this is to ensure that both the Models and the Servers are scaled up/down at approximately the same time.
+In the preceding HPA manifests, the scaling metric is exactly the same, and uses the exact same parameters.
+This is to ensure that both the Models and the Servers are scaled up/down at approximately the same time.
 Small variations in the scale-up time are expected because each HPA samples the metrics independently, at regular intervals.